 You'll want to make sure that your uploaded files are assigned the correct Type or Category.
 Songs should be set to the "Music" type, and your "Categories" should reflect your genre groupings of tracks.
 You might use a "Current" category to keep track of newer songs.
 You might organize your library by tagging the tracks with genres and thus have many categories such as "Rock" or "Acoustic."

-NOTE: No matter what your approach, you'll want to make sure you assign the correct Type and Categories before making your ClockWheels.
+Note: No matter what your approach, you'll want to make sure you assign the correct Type and Categories before making your ClockWheels.

 This will take you to the main ClockWheels screen.
-To Create a new ClockWheel, click on the orange "Add Clockwheel" button.
+To Create a new ClockWheel, click on the orange Add ClockWheel button.

-In the "Add ClockWheel" pane, follow these steps:
+In the Add ClockWheel pane, follow these steps:

-1) Here is where you will type in the name of your ClockWheel.
-Entering a unique name will help to identify each individual ClockWheel, if you program more than one.
+1. Here is where you will type in the name of your ClockWheel.
+Entering a unique name will help to identify each individual ClockWheel if you program more than one.

-2) Optionally, you can select a color to associate with your ClockWheel.
+2. Optionally, you can select a color to associate with your ClockWheel.

-3) After entering a name and selecting a color option, click the green "Save" button to record your changes.
+3. After entering a name and selecting a color option, click the green Save button to record your changes.

-From the "ClockWheels" window, click the name of the ClockWheel to bring up the editor screen.
+From the ClockWheels window, click the name of the ClockWheel to bring up the editor screen.

 This is where you will add the entries to the ClockWheel "template".
-These entries are the lines which call for certain kinds of tracks to be played in a certain order.
+These entries are the lines that call for certain kinds of tracks to be played in a certain order.
 The entries can be rearranged as you go.

-NOTE: At this time, we only support 30 entries in 1 ClockWheel.
+Note: At this time, we only support 30 entries in 1 ClockWheel.
 With a diverse library, you can make very long events from just 5 to 8 entries.

 Here is a description of the Selection Algorithms: